exploring self-realization, sacred personhood, and full humanity

 E. My vision of us in that cold car on our way to a Christmas party.

-K. (very softly laughing) Did we ever get out of the driveway?
+K. (very softly laughing) Did we ever get out of that driveway?

 E. (smiling) I think they found us there next spring.